 Encourage kids to finish as many cards as possible during your allotted time.
 You may want to choose two or three to go over as a whole group.

 I generally didn’t grade this activity, but you certainly can if you feel like your students are ready to be graded on the skill.

 Task card scoots are so easy to differentiate!
-You can allow some students to bring their interactive notebook with them.
+You can allow some students to bring their interactive notebooks with them.
 You can also assign only certain cards to students who are not ready for all of them.
 Or you can even scoot around the room with a small group if they need help reading the cards.